MarcelloAmmendolia/LIT_Led_Landscapes/README.md

+The sistem uses FastLed library uploaded to a microcontroller.
+The microcontroller must be a Teensy 4.0 / 4.1 for reasons linked to its internal memory and RAM wich is way better than Arduino.
+Teensy can hold thousands of led while an Arduino can handle only few hundreds.

+The system will have three main modes:
+- Computer connected slave device
+- Preset modes
+- Audioreactive mode

+Audioreactivity

 Within LED_Landscapes, the light installations can show animations, react to sound, person movement, react to data coming from external API's and from many other sources.
 From a technical point of view, the goal of Led_landscapes was to create a system able to address every pixel of an hypotetic long LED strip chain, changing color (rgb) and brightness of the pixels with different types of sensors or pre-defined commands, leaving it open for future applications that may require a different number of LEDs, a different configuration, or different interaction elements.
 <br/>
 <br/>